skills do you need to be an engineer, geologist or geophysicist?

 part of engineering, geology and geophysics.
 If you enjoy them,

-new ideas and trying them out, or finding new ways of getting a
+up with new ideas and trying them out, or finding new ways of

-satisfaction of finding, inventing or making things that benefit
+the satisfaction of finding, inventing or making things that

 do engineers, geologists and geophysicists do?

 use their imagination, creativity and expertise to solve problems

 and improve the world we live in.
 They take ideas and turn them